-- · the option exercise price must be at least 110% of the fair market value of the stock subject to the option on the date of grant; and - the term of any ISO must not exceed five years from the date of grant.
+- the option exercise price must be at least 110% of the fair market value of the stock subject to the option on the date of grant; and - the term of any ISO must not exceed five years from the date of grant.

 The aggregate maximum number of shares of common stock that may be issued pursuant to the exercise of ISOs will be 25 million under the Amended 2010 Plan.
-This amount was previously 10 million.
-The increase is considered appropriate by the Board to provide for the re-use of shares that might return to the Share Reserve through cancelation or termination of awards and provides us with maximum flexibility with respect to the Amended 2010 Plan.
 In addition, no employee may be granted options, stock appreciation rights, or other stock awards under the Amended 2010 Plan covering more than two million shares of our common stock in any calendar year.